dcomtois/summarytools/README.md

     | [factor]      |                      | (97.8%) |
     +---------------+----------------------+---------+

-Now CRAN policies are really strict when it comes to writing content in the user directories, or anywhere outside *R’s temporary zone* (for good reasons).
-So we need to let the users set this location themselves, therefore implicitly consenting to having content written outside the predefined temporary zone.
+CRAN policies are really strict when it comes to writing content in the user directories, or anywhere outside *R’s temporary zone* (for good reasons).
+So the users need to set this location themselves, therefore consenting to having content written outside *R*’s predefined temporary zone.

 On Mac OS and Linux, using “/tmp” makes a lot of sense: it’s a short path, and it’s self-cleaning.
 On Windows, there is no such convenient directory, so we need to pick one – be it absolute (“/tmp”) or relative (“img”, or simply “.”).
-Two things are to be kept in mind: it needs to be short (5 characters max) and we need to clean it up manually.
+Two things are to be kept in mind: it needs to be short (5 characters max) and it needs to be cleaned up manually.

 # 12\.
 Translations

-It is now possible to change the language used in the outputs.
-The following languages are available, thanks to the R community’s efforts:
-French (*fr*), Portuguese (*pt*), Russian (*ru*), Spanish (*es*), and Turkish (*tr*).
+Thanks to the *R* community’s efforts, the following languages can be used for outputs, in addition to English (default): French (*fr*), Portuguese (*pt*), Russian (*ru*), Spanish (*es*), and Turkish (*tr*).

-## 12.1 Switching Languages

 To switch languages, simply use